-Hi Zack,
+Hi Zack

-For the rock anchors/fiedowns you can use an allowable load transfer of 10 kips/ft.
+For the rock anchors/fieldowns you can use an allowable load transfer of 10 kips/ft.
 This assumes an 8-inch diameter grouted hole for the anchor.
-You can use an allowable bond stress of 35 psi to resize or reach out to me and I can update the load transfer for a different anchor size.
+You can use an allowable bond stress of 35 gs to resize or reach out to the and I can update the load transfer for a different anchor size.